-Traditionally Designed Communities: Long entry roads, set back far from the street, nothing to walk to and car- focused In contrast, for new communities wanting to promote intergenerational connections, the main building and entry are brought up to the street and most parking is placed in the back or to the sides to create a visual connection from the street and a walkable connection to surrounding uses.
+Traditionally Designed Communities: Long entry roads, set back far from the street, nothing to walk to and car- focused The traditional community places the main entry back behind a large front parking lot and often also behind a long entry road with no walkable connection to nearby amenities.
+In contrast, for new communities wanting to promote intergenerational connections, the main building and entry are brought up to the street and most parking is placed in the back or to the sides to create a visual connection from the street and a walkable connection to surrounding uses.
 Site planning incorporates elements of mixed-use design as well as new urbanism to create a pedestrian-friendly environment and human scale.
 Smaller projects incorporate elements of traditional mixed-use design site planning with visibility from and easy walkability to the street and a welcoming "non-senior living" aesthetic.
-Larger projects have the opportunity to incorporate elements of new urbanism39 with a central Main Street or Town Center and a hierarchy of uses similar to a micro version of classical new urbanist communities such as the Seaside40 or Celebration communities in Florida.
+Larger projects have the opportunity to incorporate elements of new urbanism with a central Main Street or Town Center and a hierarchy of uses similar to a micro version of classical new urbanist communities such as the Seaside or Celebration communities in Florida.
 In either case, the design is inviting to the neighborhood and creates intergenerational access and appeal.

 Be it a large or small project, the more private, resident-only, non-intergenerational elements are situated toward the back of the community or campus in a more private setting.
 The recently completed Mary's Woods project in Lake Oswego, Oregon (a residential suburb of Portland) is an excellent example of this principle.
 The original community was built in 2001 but just opened a new, large expansion in 2019.
 Diane Hood notes that the original campus, opened in 2001, was intentionally tucked back from the road and out of sight, built around the original Provincial House of the founding religious order.
 However, with the new expansion, "We intentionally brought the building up to the street to signify 'Come on In - You are Welcome Here!'
 Our vision is that all who enter, participate, visit, work, or live here - senior or non-senior - can make a difference and help shape our community."
-The recent Mary's Woods \$216 million expansion41 added independent living and assisted living, the Dunn Community Center building, and three additional buildings at the front of the campus along Highway 43.
+The recent Mary's Woods \$216 million expansion added independent living and assisted living, the Dunn Community Center building, and three additional buildings at the front of the campus along Highway 43.
 Mary's Woods Expansion Surrounded by independent living apartments to create a village feel, the Dunn Community Center includes the Three Sisters restaurant, which is open to the public as well as to residents, plus a large auditorium/conference-style space that is used for resident functions but also available for use for non-resident gatherings, events, conferences, community meetings, and retreats.
 An outside gathering space is available for movies, concerts, weddings, and other resident and non-resident functions.
 The three buildings at the entry to the campus with street frontage include the Ovation Coffee & Tea shop, a nail salon, dentist, space leased to a local medical office including PT and OT, the Mary's Woods fitness and wellness center, and other commons amenities that are available both to residents and to the public.
 The Rose Villa redevelopment project in Portland Oregon, which is discussed in greater detail below and developed in a suburban residential neighborhood, also brought the entrance to its recently redeveloped campus, and its new "Main Street" up to the street, creating an inviting, easily accessible entry to the community.